robertrypula/AudioNetwork/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/discrete-fourier-transform.md

 In next step we need to apply window function to our raw samples.
 The goal is to 'flatten' all samples at left and right part of the window and keep the middle part in a 'gentle' way.
 That is important because we want to decompose our signal to sines waves that make it.
 The problems is that not all frequencies that we want to see in frequency domain chart fits in a window in a way that we will have integer multiply of wave period.
-In example below only first and last sine fits the window fully.
+In the Figure 5 only last sine fits the window fully.

 [![How different sine waves fits the window](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/05-how-different-sine-waves-fits-the-window.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/05-how-different-sine-waves-fits-the-window.png)
 *Figure 5 - How different sine waves fits the window*

 Without window function those 'not complete' sines would produce effect called 'frequency leakage'.
 In result major sines waves that makes the signal will not be visible well as a peaks in frequency domain chart.
-Image below shows how window function looks like (in the middle) and how our samples was changed after applying it.
+Figure 6 shows how window function looks like (in the middle) and how our samples was changed after applying it.

 [![Applying window function](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/06-applying-window-function.min.png)](https://audio-network.rypula.pl/page/data-transmission-over-sound-in-javascript-from-scratch/part-01/image/06-applying-window-function.png)